Mobile speed camera locations have been revealed by Lancashire Road Safety Partnership for October

-October’s Lancashire mobile speed cameras: These are the Lancashire enforcement vehicles locations in Preston, Blackpool, Burnley, and Lancaster
+These are Lancashire’s speed camera locations in Preston, Blackpool, Burnley, and Lancaster until next Monday when Lancashire Road Safety Partnership will reveal new sites for November

 In Lancashire 37 sites have been identified in major roads and areas of concern, including 34 which speed camera vehicles can visit at any time during October as well as three motorways.